Causes of Knocking Sound from Front Wheel while Driving -How to Fix

 Lug nuts, also called wheel nuts, hold the tire to the hub of the wheel.
 When the technician needs to take the tires off to work on the suspension system, he will take off the lug nuts.
 Tires can be changed because they are flat or need to be rotated.

 If you just changed your tires or worked on your car’s suspension and now hear knocking noises when driving fast, check the lug nuts.
-If the lug nuts aren’t tightened enough, they’ll cause the wheels to shake or wobble when you’re driving fast.
+If the lug nuts aren’t snugged down properly, the wheels will shake and wobble at high speeds.

 Bad bushings